BassantSabra/AdventureWorks-Order-Product-Dashboard/README.md

-# AdventureWorks Order & Product Dashboard
+# AdventureWorks Order & Product Analysis

 ## Project Overview
 This project is a dashboard for AdventureWorks, a fictional company, using data extracted from the AdventureWorks database.
 The dashboard visualizes key metrics and insights about the company's sales, products, and customer behavior over time.